Posts Categorised: Funny

 Luckily Labs are usually willing to play silly games like dress up!
-They did spectacular and even won the costume contest.
+They did spectacular and even won the costume contest at the local Labrador club.
 I was hooked!

 The next year was a test of their obedience skills because I decided to dress them up as ghosts and have them carry plastic jack-o-lantern buckets.

 Off to the store for three flat sheets and three jack-o-lanterns!
 That was the easy part.
 Next came draping a sheet over each dog and trying to determine the best place to cut holes in brand new sheets.
 It took some trial and error – with each dog – to find the perfect place and sizes for the holes.

 Because they were hunting dogs they were all taught to fetch on command, but it took a bit to convince them that fetch also applied to the thin bucket handles that are nothing like a bird or a bumper.
 Then they had to learn that I wanted them to sit, with a sheet draped over them AND hold the bucket.
 And they had to do it at the same time and for long enough to get pictures.